bullhorn/rest-api-docs/source/includes/entityref/paybill/_placementratecard.md

 # Pay and Bill - PlacementRateCard

-An Effective Dated Entity that represents a all of the rates on a Placement.
+An [effective-dated entity](../index.html#effective-dated-entity) that represents all the rates on a Placement.
 PlacementRateCard is the flattened entity.
 When making PUT and POST calls to PlacementRateCard, the child entities (PlacementRateCardLineGroup - PlacementRateCardLine) can be passed as well with all associated data.

 CRUD Access - CREATE, READ, UPDATE, DELETE